QUICK SUMMARY:

 These debates are essential: They mean an issue is important enough to warrant our full attention and effort.
 More often than not, these spirited discussions lead to compromises that drive better outcomes for our business.
 This dynamic has been central to our 14 years of growth at AgencyAnalytics.

 Today, I want to share the lessons I've learned about promoting effective communication and trust among business co-founders.
-Whether you’re just starting out or navigating through your agency's growth, understanding how to nurture healthy relationships will be a game-changer for your business and its long-term success.
+Whether you’re just starting out or navigating through your agency's growth, understanding how to nurture a healthy and strong co-founder relationship will be a game-changer for your business and its long-term success.

 Looking back to when we first started AgencyAnalytics, it was all about exploring possibilities with Blake (Acheson, CTO & Co-Founder) and Jesse (Smith, Chief Product Officer).
 We were friends first, having met in school, and that friendship formed the bedrock of our business.